turkeyhan/Interactive_Web_Study/Week_2/Note.md

 * border-style: Specify shape of border
 * border-color: Specify color of border
 * border: Specify thickness, shape, color of border at once
-* inline: inside of left and right of tags
+* inline: Inside of left and right of tags
-* block: row
+* block: Row
-* 'display: inline-block': add block attribute to inline element
+* 'display: inline-block': Add block attribute to inline element
-* 'display: block': inline to block
+* 'display: block': Inline to block

 ## 3-5.
 Decorate the background of web page
 * background-color: Specify background color